How to Secure MCP Servers in Your Organisation: A Guide for IT Admins

 The Core Security Risks

 Prompt injection via MCP tools.
 A malicious document, webpage, or database entry could contain instructions designed to manipulate Claude into taking unintended actions — like exfiltrating data or executing commands.
-This is the MCP-era equivalent of SQL injection.
+This is the MCP-era equivalent of SQL injection, and it has already been demonstrated in real-world deployments.

 Overly permissive MCP servers.
 An MCP server with broad filesystem or API access means Claude (and by extension the user) can touch far more than they should.
 Least-privilege is just as important here as anywhere else.